Jette Field, North Sea, Norway

 Geology and reserves of the Jette reservoir

-The Jette reservoir lies at a depth of over 2,000m in the Palocene-age Heimdal Formation.
+The Jette reservoir lies at a depth of approximately 2,200m in the late Palocene-age Heimdal Formation.

-The field is estimated to contain about 14 million barrels of oil equivalent.
-Oil resources are estimated at 1.6 million cubic metres and gas resources at 0.4 billion cubic metres.
+The field is estimated to contain roughly 14 million barrels of oil equivalent.
+The recoverable oil reserves are estimated at one million cubic metres.

 Jette offshore project development

-The Jette field will be developed through two horizontal wells tied back to the Jotun field.
-The hydrocarbons produced from the field will be mixed with the output from the Jotun field on the Jotun B platform.
-The mixed output will then be sent to Jotun A floating production, storage and offloading (FPSO) vessel for processing and export.
+The Jette field was developed through two horizontal wells tied back to the Jotun field.
+The hydrocarbons produced from the field are mixed with the output from the Jotun field on the Jotun B platform.
+The mixed output is then sent to Jotun A floating production, storage and offloading (FPSO) vessel for processing and export.

-In May 2012, Transocean Barents semi-submersible rig begun the first phase of drilling at the field.
-An observation well will be initially drilled at Jette North followed by the production wells.
-Transocean Barents is expected to remain at the field until August 2012.
+In May 2012, Transocean Barents semi-submersible rig began the first phase of drilling at the field.
+An observation well was initially drilled at Jette North followed by the production wells, which were drilled between February 2012 and November 2012.

 Jotun A FPSO

 Jotun A was converted from an AFRAMAX size tanker.
-It is 223.5m long and 41.5m wide with a processing capacity of 145,000 barrels per day.
+It is 223.5m-long and 41.5m-wide with a processing capacity of 145,000 barrels a day.
 The vessel is installed in 126m of water and is equipped with processing facilities, living quarters and offloading facilities.

 Contractors for the Jette field development

-Aker Solutions was awarded a NOK60m ($10.5m) contract to supply subsea umbilical for the field.
-The scope of supply includes a 6km long electro-hydraulic stainless-steel umbilical, which will feature a 3in gas-lift line and perform electrical, hydraulic and methanol injection functions.
-Aker is expected to deliver the umbilical in the third quarter of 2012.
+Aker Solutions was awarded an NKr60m ($10.5m) contract to supply subsea umbilical for the field.
+The scope of supply included a 6km-long, electrohydraulic, stainless-steel umbilical, which featured a 3in gas-lift line and performed electrical, hydraulic and methanol injection functions.
+Aker delivered the umbilical in the third quarter of 2012.

-Cameron International was contracted to supply the subsea production systems for the field.
-The $56m contract includes the supply of wellheads, trees, controls, pipeline end manifolds and related equipment.
+Cameron International agreed to supply the subsea production systems for the field.
+The $56m contract included the supply of wellheads, trees, controls, pipeline end manifolds and related equipment.

 Specialised Management Services was subcontracted by Cameron to manufacture and supply a hydraulic power unit and an umbilical termination unit.

 Subsea 7 won a $60m engineering, procurement, fabrication and installation contract.
-It will be responsible for tie-back of the two production wells.
-The detailed scope of the contract includes the supply of a 6km flexible flowline and jumpers, and installation of the 6km umbilical, X-mas trees, protective structures and other equipment.
+It was responsible for the tie-back of the two production wells.
+The detailed scope of the contract included the supply of a 6km flexible flowline and jumpers, and the installation of the 6km umbilical Xmas trees, protective structures and other equipment.